Specifications

 Optimo fonts are exclusively delivered in OpenType format.
 Other formats are available on request only.

-Mac & Windows Compatibility
+Mac and Windows Compatibility

 Optimo fonts are delivered in OpenType format and are cross-platform.
 They will work both Mac and Windows operating systems.